boykin345/food-ai-app/README.md

 G1.
 As an app user, I want to adjust my settings related to allergies, cooking times, difficulty levels, portion sizes, and required utensils so that I can receive recipe suggestions tailored to my specific needs and circumstances. - 1

 ---
-Discover Similar Recipes
+[- Removed -]Discover Similar Recipes

-H1.
+[- Removed -]H1.
 As an app user, I want to see a "Similar Recipes" section on the homepage to explore new recipes that align with my taste preferences and expand my culinary repertoire. - 5

 ---
 Meal/Tinder Selection